-In the summer of 2010 the city centre of Amsterdam’s famous canal district was inscribed on UNESCO’s World Heritage Site list.
-The United Nations’ organisation praises the city as an ‘outstanding example of a built urban ensemble, civil engineering, town planning, construction and architectural know-how’.
+In the summer of 2010 the city-centre of Amsterdam’s famous canal district was inscribed on UNESCO’s World Heritage Site list.
+The United Nations’ organization praises the city as an ‘outstanding example of a built urban ensemble, civil engineering, town planning, construction and architectural know-how’.
 As an architect I should be thrilled with such high recognition of my professional field in my hometown, but I am not.
 I am not against preserving valuable things.
 My difficulty with this inscription is because of the strong focus on the image of Amsterdam, while the identity of the city, its true value, is in danger.
-The focus should be on the snake, not on the skin it’s left behind (…)
+The focus should be on the snake, not on the skin it’s left behind.

 I am not a practicing Shintoist or Buddhist, but the way their thoughts on continuity and impermanence influenced the view on preservation inspires.
 It illustrates the stark contrast between the building cultures in the West and in the East, not only on the topic of preservation but also on the culture of building in general.

 The Ise Shrine in Japan is one of the most striking examples of preservation and the UNESCO’s antidote.
 It’s a complex of 123 Shinto shrines of which the two most important ones, the Naiku and Geku shrine, are rebuilt every twenty years since the year 690 A.D.
 In 1993 the shrines were rebuilt for the sixty-first time and the next rebuilding (the Shikinen Sungu ceremony) is scheduled for 2013, with the preparations already well under way.